khawla-abdulsattar/khawla-abdulsattar.github.io/content/posts/My-first-Valid-bug-Unveiling-Cross-Site-Scripting-in-Swagger-ui.md

 site:github.com inurl:swagger-ui
 ```

 so !
 I stumbled upon a potential XSS vulnerability.
-By appending a specific payloads to the Swagger UI URL, I was able to inject and execute arbitrary JavaScript code.
+By appending a specific payloads to the Swagger UI URL, I was able to inject it! then after Searching more I found an payload for rendering an phishing page as json file!

+.
 The steps to reproduce the bug were as follows:

 - Visit the Swagger UI URL: